Pelicans vs. Jazz Player Props Betting Odds

-Jonas Valanciunas is one of the top players with prop bets available when the New Orleans Pelicans and the Utah Jazz play at Delta Center on Saturday (beginning at 9:30 PM ET).
+Oddsmakers have set player props for Brandon Ingram and others when the New Orleans Pelicans visit the Utah Jazz at Delta Center on Monday at 9:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!